-The guys online who are lowballing for event photography jobs and driving for Uber on the weekends are never going to do something like this.
+The guys online who are lowballing for event photography jobs and driving for Uber on the weekends will never do something like this.
 Instead, they’re racing to the bottom and undercutting prices of others in their market.

 There are fewer competitors at the top of the field.
-Why in the world wouldn’t you want to compete with higher rates and lower competition?
+Why wouldn’t you want to compete with higher rates and lower competition in the world?

 If your work holds up and you can provide the customer service required, go for the print album and snag those clients who demand the best.

-Not every photographer wants to spend time creating and maintaining a WordPress site, though.
-There are services that will help you host your site and do the technical work, and you just concentrate on adding your own words and photos.
+Not every photographer wants to create and maintain a WordPress site, though.
+Some services will help you host your site and do the technical work, and you just concentrate on adding your own words and photos.

 Pixpa is a photography portfolio service that can help you out.
 I’m not an affiliate, but I wanted to share their article that showcases some portfolios on their service: